-The Research School of Chemistry (RSC) has a remarkable and diverse history.
 The School was founded in 1967.
 The beautiful and technically efficient building (later named the Birch Building) comprised 120,000 square feet in area and with its furnishings, cost $2,794,000.